flatlandchurch/flatland-site-hugo/content/easter.md

 ### Convoy of Hope

 We will receive a special offering to support Convoy of Hope's <b>One Day to Feed the World</b> campaign.
 The challenge is to give the equivalent of one day's wage in this offering.
-Giving your "One Day" transforms there every day.
+Giving your "One Day" transforms their every day.

 ### Open Door Mission

 As part of our <b>Feed the World</b> campaign this Easter, we invite you to bring an item on Easter from the following list.
 Drop off your donated items at our truck that will be located near the church entrance on Easter Sunday morning.
 <ul>
-  <li>Canned fruit, soup or meat
+  <li>Canned fruit, soup, or meat
   <li>Spaghetti and sauce
   <li>Boxed meals (i.e. Hamburger Helper)
   <li>Boxed Cereals<br>